essenciary/GenieTodoMVC/documentation/deployment.md

 `build` command you'll be able to follow the progress of the various steps as the REPL's output.

-Once the build finishes, we can "deploy" our application in the Docker container locally - that is, run the container and access the application on our computer.
+Once the build finishes, we can "deploy" our application in the Docker container locally - that is, run the container and access the application within the container running on our computer.
 Let's do it to confirm that everything works as expected:

 ```julia
 julia> GenieDeployDocker.run()
 ```

-This will start our Genie application inside the Docker container, in the production environment, by running the `bin/server` script.
-In addition, per the instructions in the `Dockerfile`, it will bind the app's port inside the container (set to 8000) to the port 80 of the Docker host (that is, your computer).
+This will start our Genie application inside the Docker container, in the production environment, by running the `bin/server` script -- as configured by the line `CMD ["bin/server"]` in the Dockerfile.
+In addition, it will bind the app's port inside the container (port 8000) to the port 80 of the Docker host (that is, your computer).
 This means that, after the familiar Genie loading screen, once confirmed that the application is ready, you can access it by simply visiting <http://localhost> in your browser.